cartant/ts-action/README.md

 ### empty

-`empty` is a helper method indended to be used in constructing the options passed to the `action` method.
+`empty` is a method that's used to construct the options passed to the `action` method.
 To declare an action without a payload or properties , call it like this:

 ```ts
 action({ type: "FOO", ...empty() });